AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 }
 ```

-Now let's build a wrapper function to text to image that optionally allows you to pass the ID of an uploaded image:
+Now, let's build a wrapper function to text to image that optionally allows you to pass the ID of an uploaded image:

 ```js
 async function textToImage(prompt, id, token, styleReference) {